Fructose Malabsorption

 References

 Most people (yes, most people) get more fructose than their digestive system can absorb.
 Most people cannot properly digest all the fructose they get every day from an apparently normal and healthy diet.
 If you are eating large quantities of fruit thinking it's healthy, well think again.
 A normal healthy adult can properly digest 25-50 grams of fructose per day.
-Many people have difficulty digesting less than that, and a few have difficulty with any fructose at all.
+Many people have difficulty digesting less than that, and a few have difficulty digesting any fructose at all.

 Here are a couple of examples of the fructose content in some common high-fructose foods: